 - Firstly, this is a legal matter, so head to the police station and file an FIR.
-After you are done with that, inform the Department of Telecom about the incident through helpline number 14422.
+After you finish that, inform the Department of Telecom about the incident through helpline number 14422.
 You can also visit the website www.ceir.gov.in to inform the Telecom department about your incident.

 - The Department of Telecom will now initiate a verification process.
 After successfully verifying the theft or loss, the government will block that device from further usage and will no longer provide support for any service provider.

 - If the new user tries to insert a new SIM, the provider of the new SIM will inform the police that the device is now being used again.
 The police will now have the location of the device right away.